bitmarket-net/api/README.md

  * `buy` - list of buy orders (in the format identical to that returned from the `order` method).
  * `sell` - list of sell orders.

-Change: If the order cannot be cancelled because it is no longer active, the error code of `411` is returned now instead of `406`.

 <a name="api_trades"></a>
 ### `trades` - list of user trades